videosdk-live/videosdk-docs/docs/realtime-communication/rest-api-reference/create-join-meeting.md

 ### Create meeting

-You have to call simple API to create meeting room.
+Use the following Rest API to create new meeting.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';